kensj/ripe-potatoes-movies/README.md

 # Ripe Potatoes #
-A Spring BOot example of a movie review site.
+A Spring Boot example of a movie review site.

 ## Features
 ### General